jedrichards/angularjs-handbook/README.md

     });
 ```

-Note that providers injected during the configuration phase have not been fully instantiated via their `$get` method yet, only the configuration API is exposed to the config code.
+> Note: Providers injected during the configuration phase have not been fully instantiated via their `$get` method yet, only the configuration API is exposed to the config code.

 ## Scopes